jdbeightol/framework/README.md

 ### why the basckslashes?

-normally using a backslack indicates escaping of characters, but in this case it is used to escape shell commands to avoid user aliases interacting with how this script is supposed to function.
+normally, using a backslack indicates escaping of a single character in bash, but in this case the backslash is used to "escape" shell commands to avoid a user's defined aliases interacting with how this script is supposed to function.

 ### can I use this with another bash-compatible shell?